richinex/plexisort/README.md

 ## Motivation

-My journey with **Plexisort** began out of necessity and curiosity.
-Like many, I was grappling with a perpetually cluttered Downloads folder, consisting of files accumulated over time.
+The **Plexisort** project began out of necessity and curiosity.
+Like many, I was grappling with a cluttered Downloads folder, consisting of files accumulated over time.
 This clutter made it difficult to locate important documents.
 I also had quite a lot of images and wanted ot organize them by date.
-The issue of digital clutter is universal, affecting nearly everyone who uses a computer for work, education, or personal matters.

 At about the same time, I started to learn Rust, and I was eager to put my new found power to the test. **Plexisort** emerged as the perfect project to address both my personal need for a cleaner digital workspace and my professional desire to become better at Rust.